Mahta-Ebrahimi/Danske-Bank-Workflow-Demo/README.md

 - 🛡️ **Security dashboard widget** (mock status for cybersecurity awareness).

 ---

+🛡️ **Security Awareness Demo**

+To demonstrate input sanitization, I tested the task field with a malicious script injection attempt:

+try {
+  {/* <script>alert("hack")</script> */}
+}

+The app correctly prevented execution of the injected script, showing that user inputs are sanitized and protected against XSS attacks.
+For clear feedback, the task field displays a **lock icon** (🔒) that toggles between *open* and *closed* depending on input validity.
+- A **green lock (closed)** indicates the input is safe and sanitized.
+- A **red lock (open)** warns of a potentially unsafe attempt.

+Additionally, the **console logs** provide detailed messages confirming that malicious code was blocked, making the security behavior transparent to developers.

+---

 - ## 📌 Recruiter Note
 This project was intentionally designed as a **professional showcase** rather than a hobby app.